brodieaustin/poisoned-well-novel/poisoned-well.md

 The torture did not stop, because it could not.
 Having been beaten and stretched and nearly drowned, Manan could hardly think of a convincing lie.
 And the truth, which she offered up freely, was not compelling enough either.
 She had only known this man for a few weeks or so.
 She did not know that he was a traitor.
 She knew nothing about future plots.
 There were no conspirators, though Manan did consider offering up the Master and his followers, assuming they were still alive.

 So the pain continued.
 It blossomed from places Manan did not know pain could grow.
 Her whole being was given over to the pain.
 She would have said anything to make it stop, if only she could remember anything to say.
 The woman who directed and administered the pain never seemed frustrated or angry by the lack of progress.
-She seemed ot exist outside of normal time, a time wherein slowly severing a fingertip could take all day.
+She seemed to exist outside of normal time, a time wherein slowly severing a fingertip could take all day.
 And in Manan's case, it it.
 Then cauterizing it became the follow up act.

 When they took her back to the Father's cell, he was asleep, and rolled out of bed.
 "Oh, dear, dear.
 What did they do to my mouseling?
-This wo not do.
-This wo not do at all."
+This will not do.
+This will not do at all."

-Manan, broken in pieces, covered in dried blood, and missing the tip of her index finger, curled up in a shredded paper nest, and pretended to be the mousling that the Father called her.
+Manan, broken in pieces, covered in dried blood, and missing the tip of her index finger, curled up in a shredded paper nest, and pretended to be the mouseling that the Father called her.

-In the morning, the guard called Meat brough the Father's breakfast and informed him that a special visitor would be coming by later in the day.
+In the morning, the guard called Meat brought the Father's breakfast and informed him that a special visitor would be coming by later in the day.
 The guard roused Manan, saying "You've got work to do, little girl.
 Time to get on yer feet."

 Manan pulled herself up off the ground, in more pain than she could imagine was possible.
 Somehow, she staggered forward, taking one step then another.
 Soon enough the pain was just a dull background ache.
-She tried to give her mind totally over to the menail job of tending to the Father.
+She tried to give her mind totally over to the menial job of tending to the Father.
 He did not comment on her appearance or what had happened to her.
 When he saw her fingertip, he made a little "tsk tsk" sound, but she was not sure if this was directed at her or someone else.

 "Mouseling, be sure that the table is clear and the rug is clean for our visitor today.
 I want the tea to be hot.
 And warm some of those biscuits on the shelf.
 A fine lady brought those for me today.
 I am in the mood to share.
 I do hope that we have a considerate visitor though.
 I am tired of the ones that keep passing through.
 They seem overly anxious to leave my company.
 I much prefer that we sit and have a nice chat before parting ways."

 Much of this dialog Manan only half heard.
-She could not hear well out of her left ear for somereason.
-Maybe her swollen left eye had something to do with it, thogh there was no real reason that this should be the case.
+She could not hear well out of her left ear for some reason.
+Maybe her swollen left eye had something to do with it, though there was no real reason that this should be the case.
 The Father read while she was swept the cell, cleaned the ashes from the hearth, and tidied his bed.
 While the Father napped, she lay out flat on the floor, staring at the ceiling above her, wondering when her body would stop hurting.

 Throughout the day, several of the neighboring inmates, who were also allowed more freedom and come and go, stopped by and paid their respects to the Father.
 Manan did her best to stay out of sight, knowing that the Father would not want her seen, and not wanting be seen herself.
 She could not help herself from jumping out of the dark shadows when she saw the back of someone she recognized.

 Only his back stood straight and tall and two able feet carried it along.
-But the back unmistakaebly was Quill's.
-She leapt out and hugged him, only to be pushed back by one of the guards.
+But the back unmistakably was Quill's.
+She leaped out and hugged him, only to be pushed back by one of the guards.
 "Mouseling, what's this?
 Who's this?"
 He looked up at the visitor, "You!
 How dare you come here!
 Take him away!
 Out of my sight!"

 "Hello, father," Quill said, smiling.
 "I'm glad to see you're well."